fbpx

 Norway's summer city is a family-friendly destination with good summer weather and many things to see and do.
-Here's our Kristiansand travel guide to help you plan your trip.
+Here's our Kristiansand travel guide to help you plan your trip, whatever time of year you visit.

 Welcome to Kristiansand, Norway's southern gem where the sea meets history and culture.
 Despite being the country's fifth largest city, Kristiansand remains off-the-radar for many independent travellers.
-Time to put that right.
+It's time to put that right.

-I've visited the city a total of three times now, and each time I've been greeted with lovely weather.
+Up until recently, I had visited the city a total of three times.
+Each time I had been greeted with lovely weather.
 On each occasion, locals took full advantage by hanging out in the delightful waterfront area.

-Whether you're seeking thrilling outdoor adventures, cultural experiences, or just a peaceful retreat by the coast, our guide offers all you need to discover the best of Kristiansand.
+Whether you're seeking thrilling outdoor adventures, cultural experiences, or just a peaceful retreat by the coast, this guide offers all you need to discover the best of Kristiansand.

 As the biggest town on Norway's southern coast, Kristiansand is home to approximately 116,000 people.